Stereophonics: Drummer changes and Stuart Cable's death (2005–2010)

-Graffiti on the Train, Keep the Village Alive and Scream Above the Sounds (2011–2018)
+More Drummer changes, Graffiti on the Train, Keep the Village Alive and Scream Above the Sounds (2011–2018)

-On 3 March 2011, Stereophonics announced on their Facebook page that they were working on new music in the studio.
+On 3 March 2011, Stereophonics announced that they were working on new music in the studio.
 In July 2012 it was announced that Weyler and the band had parted company.
-The announcement was made on the band's Facebook page, though no reason was given for his departure.
 It was announced on 24 September 2012 that Jamie Morrison, former drummer for Noisettes, had replaced Weyler in the band.
 On 8 October 2012, Stereophonics released the video to a track titled "Violins and Tambourines" from the upcoming album.
 On 4 November, the first single from the new album, "In a Moment", was released as a free download from the band's website.
 On the same day, NME.com reported that the album would be titled Graffiti on the Train.
 The album was released on 4 March 2013.
 Second single preceding the album, "Indian Summer" was released in January 2013; by 10 March it had peaked at number 30 in the UK, making it their group's first UK top-40 single since 2007.
 A third single, the album's title track, was released on 13 May.

-In late September 2014, it was announced via their Twitter page that a new album has been mixed and that it should be released in 2015.
+In late September 2014, it was announced that a new album has been mixed and that it should be released in 2015.
 On 21 March 2015, Stereophonics performed in Bristol and in London's Royal Albert Hall and debuted 3 new songs "C'est La Vie", "I Wanna Get Lost With You" and "Song for the Summer" which are to be on their 9th album Keep the Village Alive with the release date of 11 September.
 "C'est la Vie" was released as the first single of the album.
 In September 2015 the band appeared on BBC Two's Later... with Jools Holland.
 During the Keep the Summer Alive Tour, Kelly Jones announced he would like to release the band's tenth studio album "before next summer" to commemorate the 20th anniversary of Word Gets Around, rather than release a compilation album.

 On 27 July 2017 the band announced Scream Above the Sounds as the title for the album and will be released on 27 October 2017.
 It became available to pre-order on the same day.
 The album was released under the new distribution label "Parlophone", as the band parted ways with the old label V2.
 The band released "All In One Night" on the same day as the lead single from it.
 On 4 September 2017 "Caught By The Wind" was released as the second single from the album followed by "Before Anyone Knew Our Name" as the third single on 20 October 2017.They released the album's fourth and final single, "What's All the Fuss About?" on 4 December 2017.
 They embarked on the Scream Above The Sounds tour in 2018.